broxus/locklift-deploy/README.md

 ```

 ### Usage
-First of all, need to create `deploy folder (it will `deploy` or a folder that was provided inside the config).
+First of all, need to generate deployments folders, it can be done by run the command `npx locklift deploy -n local` in a terminal.
 Inside this folder, we are going to create our first files let's call them `deploy-sample.ts` and `crate-account.ts`.So our project structure will look like this
 ```
 ├── contracts